NVIDIA/spark-rapids/docs/compatibility.md

 [here](https://github.com/NVIDIA/spark-rapids/issues/144).

-The plugin supports reading `uncompressed`, `snappy`, `gzip` and `zstd` Parquet files and writing `uncompressed` and `snappy` Parquet files.
+The plugin supports reading `uncompressed`, `snappy`, `gzip` and `zstd` Parquet files and writing `uncompressed`, `snappy` and `zstd` Parquet files.
 At this point, the plugin does not have the ability to fall back to the CPU when reading an unsupported compression format, and will error out in that case.